Markphilbert/megamanApiApp/README.md

 An App built using a Mega Man Api.
 This app features use of fetch and a working searchbar which filters content.

-This project is hosted on Netlify,
+This project is hosted on Netlify

 Link: https://megaman-api-app.netlify.app/

 <h3>Description</h3>